microsoft/mu_basecore/Docs/feature_memory_protection.md

 1. The PE code section and data sections are not merged.
 2. The PE image sections must be page aligned.
-3. A platform may not disable XN/NX in the configuration registers in the DXE phase.
+3. A platform may not disable XN (AARCH64)/NX (X86_X64) in the configuration registers in the DXE phase.
 4. CODE sections must not be self-modifying
 5. Modules of type DXE_RUNTIME_DRIVER must have their section alignment set to RUNTIME_PAGE_ALLOCATION_GRANULARITY which may differ from EFI_PAGE_SIZE.
 File